rapid7/metasploit-framework/Common-Metasploit-Module-Coding-Mistakes.md

+# Deprecation notice!

-# Please see [CONTRIBUTING.md](https://github.com/rapid7/metasploit-framework/blob/master/CONTRIBUTING.md) for an authoritative coding guide.
-This document is out of date and should be consulted ONLY for BAD code examples.
+Please see [CONTRIBUTING.md](https://github.com/rapid7/metasploit-framework/blob/master/CONTRIBUTING.md) for an authoritative coding guide.
+This document has fallen out of date.
+We don't write bad code any more!
+Hooray!

 This is a collection of all the bad code we often see in Metasploit modules.
 You should avoid them, too.

 Note: Some of these examples use puts() for demo purposes, but you should always use print_status / print_error when writing a module.

-### Bad Examples You Shouldn't Follow:
+### Bad Examples You Should NOT Follow:

 1. Not checking the return value of a Metasploit API
 2. Ruby 1.9.3 vs 1.8.7... gotcha!